semaphoreci/docs/docs/ci-cd-environment/docker-authentication.md

 - **Authenticate your pulls** - If you have a Docker Hub account start authenticating your pulls in your Semaphore configuration.

 ## How to authenticate Docker pulls
-### Step 1: Create the Semaphore secret
+### Step 1: Create a Semaphore secret
 The first step is to store your Docker Hub credentials.
-You can use [Semaphore secret](/essentials/using-secrets/) to safely store any credentials and make them available in your projects.
+You can use [Semaphore secrets](/essentials/using-secrets/) to safely store any credentials and make them available in your projects.

-=== "Creating a secret from the UI"
+**Creating a secret from the UI**
 1. Click on the organization icon in the top right corner
 2. From the menu select **Settings**
 3. On the left side pick **Secrets**